 The Transfer of Residence scheme — start here

 Before anything else, you should know about the Transfer of Residence (TOR) relief scheme.
-This is Singapore Customs' provision for people relocating to Singapore: it allows you to import your used personal and household effects free of GST, provided you meet the criteria.
+This is Singapore Customs' provision for people relocating to Singapore: it lets you import used personal and household effects free of GST, provided you meet the criteria.

 Your freight forwarder or moving company will typically handle the TOR application (Singapore Customs Form SC-AED-004), but you need to flag it explicitly — it doesn't happen automatically.
 If your mover doesn't bring it up, ask.
 Missing this could mean paying 9% GST on the declared value of your entire shipment.